,

 Why AI Ads Work (Or Don’t): The Real Answer

-Here’s the insight that ties everything together.
-Research from the Oxford Internet Institute found something fascinating:
+Research from the Oxford Internet Institute found something that explains the contradictions.

-ℹ️ AI-generated ads outperform human-made ads, but only when they don’t look like AI.
+AI generated ads outperform human made ads, but only when they don’t look like AI.
 The moment viewers detect that synthetic “AI smell,” trust evaporates.

-But when AI produces genuinely good creative that feels authentic, it wins.
+When AI produces good creative that feels authentic, it wins.

 This explains the contradictory studies.
 Good AI ads work.
 Bad AI ads (the ones that look robotic and feel fake) perform worse than human alternatives.